Performing a Chi-Square Independence Test In Exercises 13–28, per... | Study Prep in Pearson+

 1

-Step 1: Identify the claim and state the null hypothesis (H₀) and alternative hypothesis (Hₐ).
-The claim is that attitudes about the safety steps taken by the school staff are related to the type of school.
-The null hypothesis (H₀) states that attitudes about safety steps are independent of the type of school.
-The alternative hypothesis (Hₐ) states that attitudes about safety steps are related to the type of school.
+Step 1: Identify the claim and state the null hypothesis (H₀) and the alternative hypothesis (Hₐ).
+The claim is that the variables are dependent.
+Therefore, H₀: The variables are independent, and Hₐ: The variables are dependent.

-Step 2: Determine the degrees of freedom (df), find the critical value, and identify the rejection region.
-Degrees of freedom are calculated using the formula df = (number of rows - 1) × (number of columns - 1).
-Here, df = (2 - 1) × (2 - 1) = 1.
-Using α = 0.01 and df = 1, find the critical value from the chi-square distribution table.
-The rejection region is where the test statistic exceeds the critical value.
+Step 2: Determine the degrees of freedom (df) using the formula df = (r - 1)(c - 1), where r is the number of rows and c is the number of columns in the contingency table.
+Then, find the critical value from the chi-square distribution table for the given significance level (α = 0.05) and degrees of freedom.
+Identify the rejection region as χ² > critical value.

-Step 3: Calculate the expected frequencies for each cell in the contingency table using the formula E = (row total × column total) / grand total.
-For example, for the cell corresponding to 'Public' and 'Taken all steps necessary for student safety', calculate E = (91 × 104) / 189.
-Repeat this for all cells in the table.

 Verified video answer for a similar problem: